 Agile is a good choice if your requirements are continually changing.
 You can pivot later in the development process, instead of following a predetermined structure or development plan.

-The key with agile?
-Ensure you have an experienced project manager, so that the project doesn’t become a large series of sprints which can lead to a budget blowout.
+The key with agile methodology?
+Ensure you have an experienced project manager for an efficient agile project management, so that the project doesn’t become a large series of sprints which can lead to a budget blowout.

 Should you choose agile development or prototyping?

-As you can see, there are pros and cons to both agile development and prototyping.
-If a software development company tells you that they work with one single approach, methodology, or process, run- don’t walk.
+As you can see, there are pros and cons for both agile development and prototyping.
+When you approach to software development company tells you that they work with one single technique, methodology, or process, run- don’t walk.
 A great firm will understand that every project, client, and development team is different and their approach should vary accordingly.